itsektionen/styrdokument/stadgar/eng/stadgar.md

 - to receive an invitation to all major events held by the chapter.

 §4.4.5 An honorary member that has inflicted harm upon the chapter may be expulsed after a decision has been made with a qualified majority on a chapter meeting.

+### §4.5 Guest Member

+§4.5.1 A guest member is a member of THS who does not study a program mapped to the chapter.

+§4.5.2 A guest member is appointed by a board meeting with a qualified majority for a period of one year.
+A request to be appointed as a guest member must be sent to the board by the person themselves no later than four (4) days before the board meeting.

+§4.5.3 A guest member has the same rights as a regular member, except for the right to vote at chapter meetings and in the THS union council elections, as well as eligibility for positions in the union council and the board.

+§4.5.4 A guest member has the same responsibilities as a regular member.

 ## §5 Chapter meeting